 Some conditions, such as treatment of an acute muscle injury, may be treated with a single PRP injection, whereas PRP for knee arthritis is treated with a series of three consecutive weekly PRP injections.
 Some conditions improve permanently after one round of PRP treatment, whereas some conditions, particularly arthritis, require periodic PRP injections over the long term to maintain results.
 In recent studies, compared to hyaluronic acid (viscosupplementation, a.k.a. lubricant shots, gel shots, or rooster comb injections), PRP had better persistence of symptom relief at 6 and 12 months after treatment.

 You may use Acetaminophen (Tylenol) before or after the procedure.
-Please stop using anti-inflammatory medications (Motrin, Aleve, Ibuprofen, Advil) for 1 week before the procedure.
+Please stop using anti-inflammatory medications (Motrin, Aleve, Ibuprofen, Advil) for 1 week before the procedure, and for 2 weeks following the final injection

 The following steps will occur when you arrive:

 You may ice the area for 20 minutes every 2-3 hours for the first 24-48 hours after the procedure.
 About 1 in 10 patients experience a “flare” reaction beginning the day after the procedure, manifested by higher-than-usual pain.
-If this occurs, begin taking the prescribed pain medication.
+If this occurs, begin taking acetaminophen (tylenol) up to 500mg every 4 hours for 48 hours after the injection.
 Do NOT take anti-inflammatory medications for two weeks as this counteracts what the PRP is trying to accomplish.
 While some redness and swelling are common after the procedure, if any progressive swelling, redness, drainage, or fever occurs, please notify our office and/or visit the Emergency Room.
 Infection after this procedure is an extremely rare complication that may warrant antibiotic treatment.

 For the day of the procedure and the day after, limit the activity related to the injection site to activities of daily living.
-After the procedure returning to higher level activities (such as running, cycling, golf, weight training, etc) will be directed by your physician.
-Most patients resume regular activity within 48-72 hours.
+After the procedure returning to higher level activities (such as running, cycling, golf, weight training, etc) will be directed by Dr. Rice, but often includes a pause from explosive, plyometric, jumping, or running activities.
+Most patients resume routine regular activity within 48-72 hours.
 It is expected that it will take up to 6-8 weeks to adequately assess your response to the therapy.
-Please make a follow up appointment with your physician at that time point to assess your progress.
+Please make a follow up appointment with Dr. Rice at that time point to assess your progress.